AvolitesLtd/TitanManual/docs/timelines.md

 Cursor
 -----------------

-The grey user cursor on the Timeline View sets the entry position for new triggers.
+The grey cursor on the Timeline View sets the entry position for new triggers.
 It can also be used as a "play head" to manually move the play position along the timeline while testing.
 You can position the cursor by tapping the screen in the ruler area at the top of the Timeline View.

-The \{Select Cursor\} context menu option sets Wheel A to control the cursor position.
+Tapping on the arrow at the top of the cursor, or using the \{Select Cursor\} context menu option sets **Wheel A** to control the cursor position.

 Selection tool types
 ------------------